What is a BTEC Higher National?

 If you have completed an appropriate level 3 course and are interested in studying a BTEC Higher National Qualification, then spend some time researching the course and subject or unit that you are interested in.

-Tecol offer 3 HNC (level 4) engineering courses, which have 8 units, and 3 HND (level 5) engineering courses, which has a total of 16 units.
-However you can simply progress from HNC to HNC by adding just 7/8 units.
+Tecol offer three HNC (level 4) engineering courses, which have 8 units, and three HND (level 5) engineering courses, which has a total of 15 units.
+However you can complete these in 2 steps – HNC first, then HND second.

 To find out more about our HNC/D courses select